shubhamkriitr/ml4hc_nlp/README.md

-# ML for Healthcare Project 2
+# ML for Healthcare (PubMed Medical Document Analysis)

-## Acknowlegment
-We expect everything to work on an isolated python environment created as per the instructions below, but in case you face any issues running the code please feel free to contact us by email or on MS-Teams (irodrigu@student.ethz.ch, kumarsh@student.ethz.ch, neumannam@ethz.ch).

-We have tested our code in an environment with the following specifications:
+The code has been tested in an environment with the following specifications:
 - Machine:
     - CPU: `11th Gen Intel(R) Core(TM) i5-1135G7 @ 2.40GHz`
         - `x86_64 `